 Similar Attraction: Tianzifang

-Oriental Pearl TV Tower is the modern symbol of Shanghai City.
+Oriental Pearl TV Tower is the modern symbol and must-see for a typical vacation in Shanghai.
 Standing beside the Huangpu River and opposite the Bund with a height of 468 meters (1536 feet), it is the tallest TV tower in Asia.
 This unusual structure that dominates the skyline is a great attraction to visitors.
 Moreover, World Financial Center, the highest multi-purpose skyscraper in the country, offers the full extent of Lujiazui and Puxi areas, attracting more and more visitors to appreciate the beautiful panorama of this modern city.
 Jin Mao Tower, located in the center of Lujiazui Finance and Trade Districts in Pudong, is the fourth tallest building of the world and the second tallest building of the country.
 The ingenious combination of the elements of traditional Chinese culture with the newest architectural styles of the time, make the tower one of the best-designed buildings.

 Historical & Cultural Sites: